The future doesn’t look bright for those with ginger locks, according

-Red hair was created by a genetic mutation in northern Europe some thousands of years ago.
-The article reports that the gene had the beneficial effect of increasing the body’s ability to cope with sunlight; it helped make vitamin D from Sunlight.
+Red hair was created by a genetic mutation in northern Europe thousands of years ago.
+The article reports that the gene had the beneficial effect of increasing the body’s ability to cope with sunlight; it helped make vitamin D from sunlight.
 But now because of worldwide interactions, today’s carriers are more prone to skin cancer and are more sensitive to heat and cold-related pain.

-It is too early to predict redhead extinction, more research and analysis needs to be done if that is the case.
-For more about red hair check the Wikipedia article.
+It is too early to predict redhead extinction; more research and analysis needs to be done if that is the case.
+For more about red hair check the Wikipedia article